ministryofjustice/security-guidance/docs/it-investigations-planning-and-operations-policy.md

 Each IT Security Incident Management Plan contains a communication plan and an escalation plan that **shall** be followed when responding to an IT Security incident.

-The [IT Incident Management Plan and Process Guide](incident-management-plan-and-process-guide.md) gives more information.
+The [IT Security Incident Response Plan and Process Guide](it-security-incident-response-plan-and-process-guide.md) gives more information.

 For major incidents it might be necessary to consider escalating the forensic investigation process to an external body.
 This might be: